gecio/openstack_examples/heat/templates/multiServerIPv6withLBaaSv2_octavia/README.md

 * Two subnets within the network
   * The first subnet is an IPv4 subnet with a hardcoded cidr: 10.100.0.0/16
   * The second subnet is an IPv6 subnet, dynamically generated from an existing subnet pool
-  * The name or ID of the subnet pool can be updated in the ubuntu_env.yml file
+  * The name or ID of the subnet pool can be updated in the lb_env.yaml file
 * A router with the new subnets assigned and internet connection
 * A new security group with the following rules:
+  * Ingress TCP/8000 for IPv4 and IPv6 from any destination
   * Ingress ICMP for IPv4 and IPv6 from any destination
   * Ingress SSH for IPv4 and IPv6 from any destination
 * IPv4 LoadBalancer
 * IPv6 LoadBalancer
 * FloatingIP (IPv4) associated to the IPv4 LoadBalancer
 * A ResourceGroup with ...
-  * `count` servers with two interfaces each (1.
+  * Two servers with two interfaces each (1.
 IPv4, 2.
 IPv6, to get the ordering for LoadBalancer Members right)
   * Each server runs [emilevauge/whoamI](https://github.com/emilevauge/whoamI) listening on port `8000`
   * LoadBalancer Member for each server on IPv4 LoadBalancer
   * LoadBalancer Member for each server on IPv6 LoadBalancer

 ## Requirements

-* Ubuntu 18.04 (it won't work with Ubuntu 12.04 or 14.04)
+* Ubuntu >=18.04
 * OpenStack Queens or later
 * OpenStack Octavia LBaaS v2
 * Update lb_env.yml with the correct values for your OpenStack environment